shravya-ks/ns-3-tcp-prague/src/point-to-point-layout/doc/bcube.rst

 from n BCube0s and n n-port switches.
 More generically, a BCubek (k ≥ 1)) is constructed from n BCubek−1s and n^k n-port switches.
 Each server in a BCubek has k + 1 ports, which are numbered from level-0 to level-k.
-It is easy to see that a BCubek has N = n^(k+1) servers and k+ 1 level of switches, with each level having n^k n-port switches.
+It is easy to see that a BCubek has N = n^(k+1) servers and k + 1 level of switches, with each level having n^k n-port switches.

 The construction of a BCubek is as follows.
 We number the n BCubek−1s from 0 to n − 1 and the servers in each BCubek−1 from 0 to n^k − 1.
 We then connect the level-k port